Chair: Kristin Smith, BPW/St. Petersburg-Pinellas

 BPW supports legislation that creates a safe workplace; a workplace free from violence, harassment and assault.
 We support legislative funding and education that will ensure workplaces are free from all forms of violence, harassment and assault.

 BPW/FL supports legislation that ensures reproductive choice and full access to all reproductive health education and services, including prescriptions.
 We support legislative funding and initiatives for women’s health care needs, with special emphasis on heart disease, stroke, lung cancer and breast cancer early detection, treatment and recovery.
-We support the expansion of Medicaid in Florida, recognizing that working women and their families have the largest need for affordable and accessible health care.
+We support the expansion of affordable care in Florida, recognizing that working women and their families have the largest need for affordable and accessible health care.

-BPW/FL supports legislation that ensures clean air, water, soil and energy.
+BPW/FL supports responsible legislation that ensures clean air, water, soil and energy.
 We support legislative funding that will ensure the continuation of clean air, water, soil and energy and specific interactions with the environment.
 We support these environmental concerns as they relate to women’s health, wealth and well-being and recognizing the large impact the environment has on them individually and their families.

 Human beings have the right to be equal in all areas of human endeavor.
 They have the right to be treated with respect and consideration and to participate on an equal basis with others in any area of economic, social, political, cultural or civil life.
 All human beings are equal before the law and have the right to equal protection and benefit of the law.
 Protecting our right to equality requires positive action, including a range of legislative, administrative and policy measures to overcome past discrimination and to accelerate progress towards equality.
 Over the past few years, the United States and Florida have taken positive steps towards guaranteeing equality for all, yet, there is still work to be done.
 BPW/FL is committed to ensuring that women are afforded the same freedoms, benefits, and protections from discrimination as all other protected classes in the US Constitution.